Negev Bedouin: October 7 Hamas attack on Israel

 The 7 October 2023 attack by Hamas on southern Israel significantly impacted the Negev Bedouins, both in terms of casualties and the broader implications for the community.
 During these attacks, at least 21 Bedouins were killed, and six taken hostage by Hamas, with casualties occurring both in the initial onslaught and subsequent rocket fire from Gaza.
 The victims included both civilians and Bedouin members of the Israeli armed forces.
-Several hostages have since died.
+Several of the hostages died after being taken into Gaza.

 In response to the attacks, community volunteers rallied to provide aid and support to affected people.
 Many instances of heroism were reported within the Bedouin community during the crisis, transcending ethnic divides.
-For example, a Bedouin man, Yussef Alzianda, saved approximately 30 people by driving them to safety amid the chaos of the Hamas attack.
-In another case, an Israeli family encountered Hamas fighters near a commercial complex in the city.
+For example, a Bedouin man, Yussef Alzianda, saved approximately 30 people from the Nova music festival massacre by driving them to safety amid the chaos of the Hamas attack.
+In another case, an Israeli family in Sderot encountered Hamas fighters near a commercial complex in the city.
 Dolev Swissa, the father, was fatally shot while attempting to flee with his family.
 Amid the chaos, Odia Swissa struggled to drive her daughters to safety.
 Amer Abu Sabila, a 25-year-old Bedouin construction worker from Abu Talul, noticed Odia's distress and took over the driving in an attempt to move the car out of the firing range.
 Near the Sderot police station, militants opened fire on the vehicle, killing both Abu Sabila and Odia Swissa, as well as policemen who tried to assist them.
 The story of Amer Abu Sabila's heroic act garnered widespread recognition in Israel, stirring discussions about the coexistence and cooperation between Arabs and Jews in Israel.